mongodb-partners/Atlas_to_Redshift/README.md

   ii) Provide a name for the connection and select "Amazon Redshift" for the connection type, use the [Redshift credentials](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/README.md#:~:text=username%20and%20password) noted down in the previous step.

-  iii) Note down the connection name.
+  iii) Note down the connection name to be referencenced in the future step..

 ![](https://github.com/Babusrinivasan76/atlastoredshift/blob/main/images/GlueConnection2.png)